 Social Media – Facebook and Twitter are not just for teenagers anymore.
 They are excellent resources to instantly notify people of happenings at your facility, and they are free!
 Facebook is a great place to announce upcoming events; such as an open house, or a camp.
 Twitter can help you convey minute-to-minute information.
 For example, in a baseball facility, you may have a batting cage that has not been rented; you can tweet that the next client to purchase a cage rental will receive a 10% discount.

 Constant Contact – Constant Contact is affordable and allows you to do email marketing on a large scale.
 You can choose from a multitude of templates for promotions, newsletters, and more.
 It allows you to see who has viewed the emails, which email addresses are invalid, and to manage your contacts.
 Consider sending a monthly email that informs about what will be going on in your facility for the month.
 Then send weekly emails that function as reminders; such as sign-up deadlines or registration dates.

 Post Cards – Obviously, standard mailings cost money; however, they are a very personal touch for certain types of situations.
 Consider sending post cards to acknowledge a client’s birthday or an accomplishment.
 Using mailings in this way, keeps costs down and makes clients feel like a valued part of your business.

 Promotional T-shirts – Consider offering clients a free T-shirt with your logo on it when they purchase a membership to your facility.
 The client gets a free, nice looking T-shirt and you get multiple walking billboards!

-If you would like to consult with Mike Meszaros about how to maximize profit in your sports facility, please call (513) 791-4940.
+If you would like to consult with Mike Meszaros about how to maximize profit in your sports facility, please call (513) 791-4940 or book a consultation.